What Are the Symptoms of Shingles?

 The pain of postherpetic neuralgia can be reduced with medical treatment.
 Tricyclic antidepressant medications (amitriptyline [Elavil] and others), as well as antiseizure medications (gabapentin [Neurontin], carbamazepine [Tegretol], and pregabalin [Lyrica]), have all been used to relieve the pain associated with postherpetic neuralgia.
 In 2012, the FDA approved the use of gabapentin enacarbil (Horizant), previously used for the management of restless legs syndrome, for the treatment of postherpetic neuralgia.
 Capsaicin cream (Zostrix), a derivative of hot chili peppers, can be used topically on the area after all the blisters have healed, to reduce the pain.
 Lidocaine pain patches (Lidoderm) applied directly to the skin can also be helpful in relieving nerve pains by numbing the nerves with local lidocaine anesthetic.
 These pain-relief options should be discussed with your health care professional.

-Currently, a shingles vaccine called Zostavax.
-Recommendations from the Centers for Disease Control and Prevention (CDC) are that anyone 60 or older should get the vaccine.
+Currently, there are two shingles vaccines called Zostavax and Shingrix.
+Recommendations from the Centers for Disease Control and Prevention (CDC) are that healthy adults 50 or older should get Shingrix, which is given as two injections separated by 2-6 months.
+Even adults who previously received Zostavax should now receive Shingrix in addition.
 A chickenpox vaccine is also available.
 According to information from the CDC, children should get their first dose of the varicella immunization at 12 to 15 months, and the second dose at 4 to 6 years of age.
 The shots will prevent chickenpox, though they will still be at risk for shingles, potential postherpetic neuralgia, and related conditions later in life.